south-coast-science/data-api/README.md

 # data-api
- A wiki focussing on the data retrieval API provided by South Coast Science
+_A wiki focussing on the data formats used by South Coast Science sensor devices_

+The contents of this repository are in its [wiki](https://github.com/south-coast-science/data-formats/wiki) section.